WIS-MICC-CellObservatory/Utils/README.md

 Export individual images From Complex Microscopy file (lif, czi, nd2) to Tiff Files

-Input:  Single complex file namedeg XX.lif  or folder of complex files
+Input:  Single complex file named eg XX.lif  or folder of complex files
 Output: for each lif file: Subfolder named XX_Tif with the individual series saved as tif files

 ### Control Options